lukaszmadrzynski/Website-Update/content/pages/about-us.md

         self:
           textAlign: center
     subtitle: Your Trusted Partner for Ecotourism in Yunnan
-    text: >
+    text: >+
-      Cloud Mountain emerged from a shared passion for the unparalleled natural beauty and rich cultural tapestry of Northwest Yunnan, China.
-Co-founders Lynne Lyu and Lukasz Madrzynski envisioned a travel company that not only offered unforgettable experiences but also championed sustainable practices and fostered genuine connections with local communities.
+      <div style="text-align: center">Cloud Mountain emerged from a shared
+      passion for the unparalleled natural beauty and rich cultural tapestry of Northwest Yunnan, China.
+Co-founders Lynne Lyu and Lukasz Madrzynski envisioned a travel company that not only offered unforgettable experiences but also championed sustainable practices and fostered genuine connections with local communities.</div>

     actions: []
     media:
       type: ImageBlock